derheker/PicoCTF2017/README.md

 # PicoCTF2017
-Write-up of the picoCTF from 2017
+Write-up from the picoCTF from 2017

+I try to explain each Mission in detail and show different approaches.